qrti/funcList/README.md

     }

 **Add your own filetypes and filters**
-\- go to global (default) settings with 'Menu/File/Preferences/Settings'
+\- open settings with 'Menu/File/Preferences/Settings'
 \- enter funcList in the search field
-\- right click the little pen left of `"funcList": {`
+\- choose User or Workspace Settings
+\- click 'Edit in settings.json'
-\- click 'Copy to Settings'
+\- place the cursor to a fitting place
-\- add your entry to 'User Settings'

-\- or copy funcList settings to local .vscode folders
+\- type funcList and hit enter to insert predefined settings

-\- no asterisk allowed in extensions
+\- edit them after your needs
 \- check for correct bracing and commas
+\- see -> [Hints](#hints) for easy regEx testing

 # Examples
 ### TypeScript/Php Function Filter